A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Input maps and multipole ranges

 We impose lower ($\ell_{\rm min}$) and upper ($\ell_{\rm max}$) multipole cuts for each spectrum.
 At low multipoles, the pseudo-power spectra are statistically sub-optimal \citep{Efstathiou:2004}.
 The \Planck\ likelihoods are therefore hybrids \citep{Efstathiou:2004, Efstathiou:2006}, using more optimal likelihoods over the multipole range $2 \le \ell \le 29$ (see Sect.\ \ref{subsec:low_multipole_likelihoods}) patched to the \Planck\ high multipole likelihoods.
 The default values of the multipole ranges used in \camspec\ are listed in Table \ref{tab:multipoleranges}.
 The rational for these choices is as follows:

-$\bullet$ For each spectrum, $\ell_{\rm max}$ is chosen so that we do not use spectra at multipoles well into the inner beams where the beam transfer functions become small (and issues such as beam errors and correlated noise between detsets become significant).
+$\bullet$ For each spectrum, $\ell_{\rm max}$ is chosen so that we do not use spectra at multipoles well into the inner beams (corresponding to angular scales much smaller than the FWHM of the beams) where the beam transfer functions become small and issues such as beam errors and correlated noise between detsets become significant.
 At such high multipoles, the noise in the beam corrected power spectra increases exponentially and so little information is lost by truncating the spectra.

 $\bullet$ As discussed in the previous section, we do not include the $100\times143$ and $100\times217$ temperature spectra in the likelihood, since they add little cosmological information compared to the $100 \times 100$ and $143 \times 143$ spectra.